-You will be able to participate in any extracurricular activities of your home high school as long as they do not conflict with class times.
-If you come to Middle College as an interdistrict transfer, you do not have a home high school.
+You will be able to participate in any extracurricular activities at your home high school as long as they do not conflict with Middle College class times and you are eligible.
 All Middle College students may participate in clubs and student activities on campus at San José City College.

 - Will I be able to graduate with my home high school?

-If you come to Middle College from a San José Unified high school, you will be able to participate in the graduation ceremony of your home high school.
-If you come here as an interdistrict transfer, you will be able to participate in the Learning Options graduation ceremony.
+If you come to Middle College from a San José Unified high school, you will be able to participate in the graduation ceremony at your home high school.
+If you are an inter-district transfer student, you will participate in the Learning Options graduation ceremony.